TeamProductionSystem/Momentors_Backend/README.md

 $ pipenv requirements > requirements.txt
 ```

-**Note:** If this step deletes everything in the requirements.txt file, your pipenv is out of date.
+💡**Note:** If this step deletes everything in the requirements.txt file, your pipenv is out of date.
 You can update it with the following command:

 ```bash